plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

  //                        `----------------------------------'  `----------------------------------'
 ```

-Access to the functional keys.

-This layer also includes caps lock and insert.
+This layer includes caps lock and insert.
 They are not heavily
 used in my day to day workflow.

 ## Notable features on this layer